TomSoderling/TomSoderling.github.io/_posts/2018-12-18-Clean-up-old-xcode-archives.md

 ## Using It

-I set up this snippet to use the shortcut "test", so by typing that and pressing tab twice, voila!
+I set up this snippet to use the shortcut `test`, so by typing that and pressing tab twice, voila!
 The whole unit test is stubbed out for me:
 <img src="{{site.baseurl}}/images/XamarinMonthCodeSnippets/InUse1.png" style="width: 600px;"/>

-The snippet gives me a clue on what the first part of the name should be, UnitUnderTest, so I can enter that, press tab and move on to the other 2 parts of the name:
+The snippet gives me a clue on what the first part of the name should be, `UnitUnderTest`, so I can enter that, press tab and move on to the other 2 parts of the name:
 <img src="{{site.baseurl}}/images/XamarinMonthCodeSnippets/InUse2.png" style="width: 600px;"/>